JNeuvonen/linear-regression-tradingbot/README.md

 4. Automatically starts training the model with the desired features using linear regression.
 5. Automatically compare epochs performance on an out-of-sample backtest with different strategy parameters and save the models that perform within the top 5% in the out-of-sample backtest.
 6. Deploy the automated trading system easily in a live environment using Docker.
+7. Easily customizable & trained for all cryptocurrencies that are traded on Binance
+8. Features ares easy to tweak, or drop.

 # Run